 It was the very first question that I think about when discussing cloud gaming.
 Services like Google Stadia market themselves as replacements for those $2500+ gaming rigs you see on YouTube, but the reality is, that’s a long time away from happening if it ever will.

 Right off the bat, I can tell you that there are limits on these services that are less than preferable.
 One of the biggest motivators for me to switch from console to PC was the control I would have; I would define my limits by custom-tuning my machine.

 There’s also something special about building your PC that I can’t see these services being able to replace.

 Can You Stream Games while Recording a Video Stream?

-One of the more popular questions we’ve heard around these services, a lot of people want to stream their gameplay on services like Twitch without lag.
+One of the more popular questions we’ve heard about these services, a lot of people want to stream their gameplay on services like Twitch without lag.
 It is doable and even encouraged by some companies like Google (with YouTube Gaming and Stadia) and the upcoming Amazon Luna with Twitch.